stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ---

+## Formal Papers

+Students will submit three formal essays and several smaller writing assignments in response to our readings and class discussions.
+The formal essays focus on core features of academic writing: `argumentation,` `synthesis,` `close reading,` and `theoretical analysis`.
+You must compose a minimum of 20 total pages for these formal essays; however, in most cases you will decide how many pages to turn in for each assignment.
+The exact nature and objective of each assignment will be explained in greater detail throughout the course of the term.

+- **Formatting**: During the fall term papers must be submitted in the [MLA style](/resources/open-handbook/chapter-11-mla); in the winter term we will transition to the [Chicago style](/resources/open-handbook/chapter-11-chi).
+Information on these styles may be found in the *Open Handbook*.

+- **Revisions**: It is my practice to return essay drafts to you within one week.
+Afterward, you will have a minimum of one week to revise your writing.
+During this two-week revision cycle please feel free to drop by my office hours (or make an appointment) to go over your writing or discuss your ideas.

+---

 ## Grading

 Decades of research on grading concludes that it is counterproductive, even harmful, to the process of education.
 If you care to examine it for yourself, Alfie Kohn [has conveniently summarized](http://www.alfiekohn.org/article/case-grades/) the key findings of this scholarship.